glennanj1/top-sports-rails-backend/README.md

 # Top Sports Book Backend
-Personal bet tracking app that focuses on speed and convienence with no page rendering (SPA)
+This is the backend to the Javascript SPA.
+This repo feeds a vanilla Javascript front end sports data.
+Utilizes fast json gem to quickly render json to the front end.

 # Install Instructions
 First clone the file from github.
-Then cd into the root directory After that run bundle install then run rails db:migrate then start up rails server with rails s.
+Then cd into the root directory.
+After that run `bundle install` then run rails db:migrate then start up rails server with rails s.

 # Contributers Guide
 Feel free to contribute to this project.

 # Ruby Version

-Ruby version ~> 2.6.1
+Ruby version ~> 2.7.3

 # License
 Copyright 2021 John Glennan